 These fees fluctuate when the network is congested, often leading to exorbitant prices for users wishing to implement smart contracts or send funds across the network.

-Smart contracts are digital agreements that automatically execute once certain criteria are met.
-When the smart contract is created, the agreement and criteria are written into its code, and once the criteria are met, that contract will automatically execute.
+Smart contracts are digital agreements that automatically execute once certain criteria is met.
+When the smart contract is created, the agreement and criteria are written into its code, and once the criteria is met, that contract will automatically execute.

 Due to the nature of the Ethereum blockchain providing a platform on which users can build and develop, the cryptocurrency does not have a limited supply of tokens.
 With no cap, the network can continue creating tokens as required and developers can continue using the platform to execute operations and build apps.